-- 5.16 Arisings for CD&E waste in 2018/19 were calculated using the 'reconcile methodology' methodology which was considered to be a more accurate was of forecasting CD&E arisings.
-The 'reconcile methodology' has been used since 2013/14. - 5.17 Figure 5 shows that CD&E waste arisings are anticipated to be higher than the forecasts that underpinned the WLP.
-In 2031, it is anticipated that CD&E waste arisings could be as high as 1.4 million tonnes (high growth scenario) which is 350,000 tonnes higher than the original high growth forecast at 2031 (1.05mt). - 5.18 The percentage of CD&E waste being recycled has fallen steadily over the 10-year period, notably since 2013/14, and has been below the recycling rates in the scenarios that underpinned the WLP forecasts.
-This pattern can be explained by the change to the 'reconcile' methodology in 2013/14.
-Although the percentage of CD&E waste going to landfill is on a broadly upward trend, most of the inert element is likely to be used in recovery projects such as engineering operations and the restoration of former mineral workings and can therefore be classed as 'recovered'.
+- 5.16.
+Arisings for CD&E in 2019/20 were calculated using the 'reconcile methodology' methodology which was considered to be a more accurate was of forecasting CD&E arisings.
+The 'reconcile' methodology' has been used since 2013/14. - 5.17.
+Figure 5 shows that CD&E waste arisings are anticipated to be higher than the forecasts that underpinned the WLP because of updated baseline arisings.
+In 2031, it is anticipated that CD&E waste arisings could be as high as 1,352,578 tonnes (high growth scenario) which is 303,578 tonnes higher than the original high growth forecast that underpinned the WLP (1,049,000 tonnes). - 5.18.
+The percentage of CD&E recycled has risen in the last two years but is still below the recycling rates in the scenarios that underpinned the WLP forecasts (Figure 6).
+This could be explained by the change to the 'reconcile' methodology of calculating CD&E Arisings in 2013/14.
+The percentage of CD&E waste going to landfill was previously on an upward trend but has now fallen.
+Most inert waste that is not recycled is likely to be used in recovery projects such as engineering operations and the restoration of former mineral workings and can therefore be classed as 'recovered'.